HRGV/phyloFlash/docs/install.md

 in the directory where you unpacked **phyloFlash**.
 The script will download the most current source databases and prepare the files required by `phyloFlash.pl`.

 *NOTE: This currently only works if you are not behind a proxy*

+If you are behind a proxy and cannot download the database via the script, you can download the current version of the SILVA database from [the SILVA website](https://www.arb-silva.de/no_cache/download/archive/current/Exports/).
+The filename should be `SILVA_XXX_SSURef_Nr99_tax_silva_trunc.fasta.gz` where `XXX` is the current version number.
+You should also download the UniVec database [from NCBI](https://www.ncbi.nlm.nih.gov/tools/vecscreen/univec/).
+Then proceed with the instructions in section 4.2 below.

 ### 4.2.
 Set up database from local copy of SILVA SSU NR99